Broadcasting: Recorded and live forms

 A broadcast may be distributed through several physical means.
 If coming directly from the radio studio at a single station or television station, it is sent through the studio/transmitter link to the transmitter and hence from the television antenna located on the radio masts and towers out to the world.
 Programming may also come through a communications satellite, played either live or recorded for later transmission.
 Networks of stations may simulcast the same programming at the same time, originally via microwave link, now usually by satellite.
 Distribution to stations or networks may also be through physical media, such as magnetic tape, compact disc (CD), DVD, and sometimes other formats.
 Usually these are included in another broadcast, such as when electronic news gathering (ENG) returns a story to the station for inclusion on a news programme.

 The final leg of broadcast distribution is how the signal gets to the listener or viewer.
-It may come over the air as with a radio station or television station to an antenna and radio receiver, or may come through cable television or cable radio (or "wireless cable") via the station or directly from a network.
+It may come over the air as with a radio station or television station to an antenna and radio receiver, or may come through cable television or cable radio (or wireless cable) via the station or directly from a network.
 The Internet may also bring either internet radio or streaming media television to the recipient, especially with multicasting allowing the signal and bandwidth to be shared.
-The term "broadcast network" is often used to distinguish networks that broadcast an over-the-air television signals that can be received using a tuner (television) inside a television set with a television antenna from so-called networks that are broadcast only via cable television (cablecast) or satellite television that uses a dish antenna.
-The term "broadcast television" can refer to the television programs of such networks.
+The term broadcast network is often used to distinguish networks that broadcast over-the-air television signals that can be received using a tuner inside a television set with a television antenna from so-called networks that are broadcast only via cable television (cablecast) or satellite television that uses a dish antenna.
+The term broadcast television can refer to the television programs of such networks.